dataiku/dss-plugin-ml-assisted-labeling/README.md

 After the webapp is started, the annotation process can start.
 ![](resource/img-doc/webapp-ui.png)

+Note: For implementation purpose, in order to distinguish labeled samples from unlabeled, the webapp may add a `label_id` column to your dataset.
+This feature should not be used in any model.

 ### Active Learning Recipe

 When a sufficient number of samples has been labeled, a classifier from the DSS Visual Machine Learning interface can be trained to predict the labels, and be deployed in the project's flow.